 Q: What time period does the current levy for vineyard owners relate to?

-A: The levy is imposed annually on vineyards comprising 0.5 hectares or more of planted vines as at 30 April, and Notice of Assessments are sent to levy payers in May/June each year.
+A: The annual levy is applied to vineyards comprising 0.5 hectares or more of planted vines as at 30 April, and Notice of Assessments are sent to levy payers in May/June each year.
 Notice of Assessments are in arrears for the levy period 1 May to 30 April for the year prior.

 Q: Vines are being planted on my property.
 What do I do?